Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 The SRAM is volatile.
 Once the power is lost, its content is lost.

-In fact, even if the program is not lost in SRAM, the CPU will always stall in on-chip bootloader stage because no valid program in the flash; or reload the program in flash if valid.
+In fact, even if the program is not lost in SRAM, the CPU will always stall in on-chip bootloader stage.
+It either waiting for new uf2 file if the flash is invalid, or reload the program from the flash if the flash is valid.

 Download to Flash

 According to the datasheet, the XIP address starts from 0x10000000.
-This address maps the external 2MB on-board flash chip.
+This address maps the external 2MiB on-board flash chip.

-To download to the XIP (flash) memory, we will need to link the program to that location in order to let the on-chip bootloader copy our program into that memory region.
+To download to the XIP (flash) memory, we will need to link the program to that location in order to let the on-chip bootloader copy our program into the physical falsh.

 Let's modify the liner script to write to 0x10000000, as follow: